jdm79/bank-tech-test-ruby/README.md

 I want to make deposits and withdrawals

 As a User
-So that I can I can see what I've been up to with my money I want to be able to see an account statement
+So that I can see what I've been up to with my money
+I want to be able to see an account statement
 ```